When can I apply for the 2021/22 programme?

-The closing date for applications is 29 June 2017.
-However, candidates are strongly advised to send in their applications well before this date and ideally before 31 December 2016.
+The closing date for applications is 25 February 2021.
+However, candidates are strongly advised to send in their applications well before this date and ideally before the University’s December funding deadline.

 What are the requirements for entry into the programme?

-View the minimum requirements for entry to the MPhil in Finance.
-The MPhil is a full-time, nine month programme and requires the completion of any current training or education programme or release from your current institution for the duration of your study.
+View our minimum requirements for entry to the MPhil in Finance.
+The MPhil is a full-time, nine-month programme and requires the completion of any current training or education programme or release from your current institution for the duration of your study.